jpvantassel/swbatch/README.md

-`SWbatch` is a user-friendly, web-based application hosted on the DesignSafe-CyberInfrastructure for performing batch-style surface wave inversions. `SWbatch` allows the user to rapidly and conveniently invert experimental dispersion data considering multiple inversion parameterizations to address the problem’s non-uniqueness and multiple trials per parameterization to address the problem’s nonlinearity.
+`SWbatch` is a user-friendly, web-based application hosted on the DesignSafe-CyberInfrastructure for performing batch-style surface wave inversions using the Dinver module of the open-source software [Geopsy](http://geopsy.org/). `SWbatch` allows the user to rapidly and conveniently invert experimental dispersion data considering multiple inversion parameterizations to address the problem’s non-uniqueness and multiple trials per parameterization to address the problem’s nonlinearity.
 To facilitate the potentially large